Back to Resources

 GST/HST and T2125 — an important distinction

 If you're registered for GST/HST, your T2125 income figures use pre-tax revenue — not the gross amount your clients paid including GST.
 The GST you collected belongs to CRA and is never your income.
 Line 8000 should show your revenue before GST.
 This is different from your GST34 return where Line 101 includes GST in the gross amount.
+If you qualify, the GST Quick Method Calculator can simplify how you calculate what you remit.

 Key deadlines